kevin19930919/ImageCommoditySearcher/README.md

 ## Authors

-Image Commodity Searcher is developed and maintained by Kevin Chen.
+Image Commodity Searcher is developed and maintained by Kevin Tsai.

 ## Contributing